mikebowler/jekyll_jirametrics/faq.md

 {: #team-managed-kanban-backlog }
 ## On a team-managed kanban board, why does the data show more items in progress than I see on the board?

 In a team-managed kanban project, Jira allows items to be in an in-progress status while still sitting in the backlog — they are not visible on the board until you explicitly drag them across.
-Unfortunately, Jira does not record this "moved to board" action distinctly in the issue changelog.
+Unfortunately, Jira does not record this _"moved to board"_ action distinctly in the issue changelog.
 Both dragging an item onto the board and simply reordering items within the backlog produce an identical `Rank` changelog entry, so there is no way to tell them apart from the issue data alone.

-This means JiraMetrics cannot reliably distinguish "in-progress and on the board" from "in-progress but still in the backlog."
-Items in the latter state will be counted as in-progress in the metrics even though they are not visible on the board.
+This means JiraMetrics cannot distinguish between _"in-progress and on the board"_ and _"in-progress but still in the backlog."_ Items in the latter state will be counted as in-progress in the metrics even though they are not visible on the board.

 The only workaround available today is to use a separate status for backlog items — one that is not mapped to any board column — so that items only enter an in-progress status when they are genuinely being worked on.
 This is good practice regardless, as it keeps your flow data accurate.